Local Exchange-Correlation Potentials by Density Inversion in Solids: Introduction

 Although previous work using many-body perturbation theory\cite{delta_xc_Sham_Schuelter_1983,delta_xc_Sham_Schuelter_1986_Si,Sham_Schuelter_1987_arsenides,Sham_Schuelter_1987_trends_xc,delta_xc_Sham_Schuelter_1988} has been carried out in simple semiconductors to gain some insight and study the behaviour of the exact $\xcpot [\rho] (\vec{r})$, an alternative, albeit indirect approach to construct the exact $\xcpot [\rho] (\vec{r})$ is through the inverse KS or \textit{density inversion} problem.
-Because of the one-to-one correspondence between the KS potential $v_s(\vec{r})$ and $\grndden$ established by the Hohenberg-Kohn theorems\cite{Hohenberg-Kohn_theorems,Nikitas_Interface_WFT_DFT}, one can seek the \textit{local exchange-correlation} (LXC) potential $v_\mathrm{LXC}(\vec{r})$, that will adopt a target density $\tarden$ as its ground state.
-If the target density is obtained by sufficiently accurate means, for instance from quantum Monte Carlo (QMC) calculations\cite{den_inversion_Lucia_QMC_2023} such that it may be regarded as ``exact'', the technique can be used to study the corresponding ``exact'' KS potential.
+Because of the one-to-one correspondence between the KS potential $v_s(\vec{r})$ and $\grndden$ established by the first Hohenberg-Kohn theorem\cite{Hohenberg-Kohn_theorems,Nikitas_Interface_WFT_DFT}, one can seek the \textit{local exchange-correlation} (LXC) potential $v_\mathrm{LXC}(\vec{r})$, that will adopt a target density $\tarden$ as its ground state.
+If, for a given number of electrons $N$, the target density is obtained by sufficiently accurate means, for instance from quantum Monte Carlo (QMC) calculations\cite{den_inversion_Lucia_QMC_2023} such that it may be regarded as ``exact'', the technique can be used to study the corresponding ``exact'' KS potential, which is determined up to a constant, for fixed $N$.